TheThinkingHome/Automations/blueprints/template/system_stability.md

 The blueprint's job is to give every dependent a single system-wide signal that says "the system is fully stable, run normally."
 Light automations watching presence sensors wait.
 Scene dispatchers wait.
 Security monitoring waits.
 Power-cycle recovery automations skip the round they would otherwise run on a sensor that is briefly unavailable simply because Zigbee has not finished republishing.

-## A Small Note on the Initial Unknown State
+## A Small Note on the Two Triggers and Why Both

-Trigger-based template entities in Home Assistant start in the `unknown` state and stay there until the trigger fires AND the `delay_on` window elapses.
-There is a window between HA boot and `homeassistant: start` firing where the binary sensor is `unknown`, plus the `delay_on` window after that during which the sensor is still `unknown` (waiting for residual settling).
-On a default setup the sensor reads `unknown` for roughly two minutes total wall-clock from boot, then transitions to `on`.
+The blueprint listens for two HA events: `homeassistant: shutdown` and `homeassistant: start`.
+The shutdown trigger fires when HA begins its graceful shutdown sequence, before integration teardown completes.
+The start trigger fires when HA finishes loading after a restart, when it transitions from "starting" to "running".

+The shutdown trigger sets the sensor state to `off`.
+That `off` state persists to disk as part of HA's normal state-restore mechanism (`RestoreEntity`), so when HA comes back up the entity is restored as `off`.
+The start trigger then sets the state to `true` (which HA reads as `on`), but `delay_on` holds the transition for the configured number of seconds.
+The result is a real `off → on` state change every boot, with the timing controlled by `delay_on`.

+The two-trigger pattern is the design choice that makes this blueprint work correctly.
+A single-trigger version (only `homeassistant: start`) would re-evaluate the state template to `true` on every restart, but HA would find the entity already on (because `RestoreEntity` preserved it from the previous session), and `delay_on` would have no state change to delay.
+The settling window would not engage.
+The shutdown trigger is what forces the entity to `off` in advance, so the start trigger has a real transition to act on.

-The correct pattern for dependents is to use `state == 'on'` as the precondition to proceed. `unknown` does not match `'on'`, so dependents stay blocked through both the loading phase and the settling window.
-The sensor never transitions back to `unknown` during normal operation, so once it reads `on`, dependents can rely on that signal until the next HA restart.
+The correct pattern for dependents is to use `state == 'on'` as the precondition to proceed.
+Neither `unknown` (the first-run state) nor `off` (during shutdown, loading, and the settling window) match `'on'`, so dependents stay blocked through every phase that is not "fully stable."
 Two equivalent ways to write the precondition:

 ```yaml
 condition: state